 One of my favorite flavors of cupcakes is coconut!
 I love coconut anything, really.
 When I was growing up, my mom made the best coconut cake.
 And I wanted to take that same delicious taste and put into a cupcake form.

-I’m pretty sure I accomplished that with these easy to make, Coconut Cream Cupcakes!
+I’m pretty sure I accomplished that with these easy cupcakes!

-You could make this Coconut Cream Cupcake from scratch, but I’ve found that doctoring up a cake mix provides the best flavor and consistency every time.
+You could make this Coconut Cream Cupcake from scratch (like my Coconut Cake), but I’ve found that doctoring up a cake mix provides the best flavor and consistency every time.

 I use Duncan Hines cake mixes since they are Wilton approved.
 Did you know that MOST wedding cakes come from this box mix?
 I had no idea until I saw a local baker buying a ton at the store one day and then a friend of mine shared this secret from her cake making classes!